matheo/BlankTheme/README.md

 # Welcome to BlankTheme

-**BlankTheme is using Bootstrap for Zikula 1.3.7+** Please check [it's documentation](http://getbootstrap.com/getting-started/) to learn the cool features that you can use with your BlankTheme-based Theme.
+**BlankTheme is using Bootstrap and Zikula 1.3.7+** Please check [its documentation](http://getbootstrap.com/getting-started/) to learn the cool features that you can use with your BlankTheme-based Theme.

 ---